caio1982/Node-Prototype/README.markdown

 Node-Prototype
 ==============

 Boilerplate project in Node.js for a REST API with Bcrypt authentication and Mongo support.

-Modules used:
+Using:

 - bcrypt (crendentials encryption)
 - passport (authentication)